MauPerera/WC-Marketplace/dc-woocommerce-multi-vendor/readme.txt

 18. Vedors' can see their payment history.
 19. Vendor can add coupon.
 20. Customers can report abuse products.
-21. vendor can enable policy mode.
+21. Vendor can enable policy mode.
-22. vendor can edit policy.
+22. Vendor can edit policy.
-23. vendor can see their policy.
+23. Vendor can see their policy.
+24. Vendor review and rating settings.
+25. Vendor review and rating in front-end.
+26. Vendor review and rating in order-details page.
+27. Vendor review and rating in front-end upper section.

 == Changelog ==
+= 2.3.5 =
+* Added: Vendor review and rating functionality.
+* Added: French language files have been added.
+* Added: Spanish language files have been added.
+* Added: Persian language files have been added.
+* Fixed: Vendor email issue on ordering product.
+* Fixed: Commission Status - Bank transfer issue.
+* Fixed: Stats/Reports issue in vendor-dashboard.
+* Compatibility: WCMp is now compatible with WooCommerce Table Rate extension via WCMp Advanced Shipping extension.

 = 2.3.4 =
 * Added: Admin can allow vendors to hide/show their information(phone, email, address, despriction) from the customers.